WordPress Vulnerabilities

 WordPress Vulnerabilities And Their Remediation

 WordPress has truly revolutionized how the internet works.
 It is the platform that made it possible for anyone to create a website.
-However, how good WordPress might be, it is still not free of vulnerabilities.
+However, despite how good WordPress might be, it still needs to be free of vulnerabilities.

 Let’s see the top 5 WordPress vulnerabilities and the vulnerability remediation process for them.